imohweb/Malta-Business-Indexer/docs/DEPLOYMENT.md

    (Use the output from service principal creation)

 2. **REGISTRY_USERNAME**
-   - For Option A: `iacstudioregistry`
+   - For Option A: `<existing-registry-name>`
-   - For Option B: `yourregistryname`
+   - For Option B: `maltaindexeracr`

 3. **REGISTRY_PASSWORD**
    - For Option A: Contact project maintainer for credentials
-   - For Option B: Get from `az acr credential show --name yourregistryname`
+   - For Option B: Get from `az acr credential show --name maltaindexeracr`

 ## Step 3: Initial Infrastructure Deployment (Option B Only)